fermi-ad/elog-to-feed/README.md

 # ELog to Feed

-This web service using the AD ELog API to generate feeds in the rss or atom formats.
+This web service uses the AD ELog API to generate feeds in the rss or atom formats.

 ## Install